fread-ink/epub-cfi-resolver/README.md

 Run using: `npm run test`

-# Supported features

-## Parser

-Sorting CFIs, which is the same as computing their relative locations, is defined by the official spec but not supported by this library.

-## Resolver

-The resolver only finds the relevant node, corrects the offset if necessary and hands off any other information from the parser (e.g. sideBias).
-Currently the resolver prefers node ID over child index number when locating nodes (if both are present).
-Text Location Assertions are used to correct offsets into text nodes if possible.

 # About EPUB-CFI

 A [CFI](http://idpf.org/epub/linking/cfi/epub-cfi.html), or Canonical Fragment Identifier, is like a more complicated `#anchor` as used in HTML `href=` attributes.
 Think of them as ebook bookmarks.
 You'd encounter them like so: